ecma-make/ecmake/README.md

 ## About

 The task runner `ecmake` is a make, rake or gulp alike command implemented in ecmascript.
-The data model is a tree of task objects and offers a DSL, modern aprroaches, that make it stand out amoungst others.
+The data model is a tree of task objects and offers a DSL.
+These modern aproaches make it stand out amoungst other task runners.
 In the spirit of the ecmasript *ecmake* makes intensive use of promises.
 This allows to cleanly scedule dependencies while running tasks in parallel whenever possible.

 The makefile `ecmakefile.js` is a valid *node module* without any new syntax to learn.
 It is the natural companion of `package.json`.
 It enters the stage,